 A manikin can be used in situ or in a Healthcare Simulation environment such as those found within a Simulation Center.
 Healthcare professionals and educators may also be familiar with other terms for manikin, including human patient simulators, pediatric simulators, surgery simulators, TruTourniquet simulators, or even birthing simulators.
 Here are some key factors to consider when it comes to using manikins in a professional Clinical Simulation setting.

 Manikins Have a Wide Range When It Comes to Levels of Realism

-Manikins can range in its level of realism from a low-fidelity manikin to high-fidelity manikin.
-A low-fidelity manikin is a segmented clinical task trainer capable of a small number of specific tasks or procedures, such as an IV-arm or a CPR manikin.
-A mid-fidelity manikin is usually a full-body simulated patient but with minimal computer components.
-A high-fidelity manikin, like the SimMan, incorporates the latest in computer hardware technology, is commonly wireless and can be programmed to provide for a very realistic full-body patient presentation.
+A manikin can vary in its level of realism (the amount that it mimics actual human appearance), and some levels of realism may be more pertinent to certain audiences.
+A low-fidelity manikin is a segmented clinical task trainer capable of a small number of specific tasks or procedures, such as an IV arm or a CPR manikin.
+This can be helpful for healthcare learners who are looking to master a specific task or skill.

+A mid-fidelity manikin is usually a full-body simulated patient; however, it may have minimal computer components.
+A high-fidelity manikin, like the SimMan, incorporates the latest in computer hardware technology.
+High-fidelity manikins are commonly wireless and can be programmed to provide for a very realistic full-body patient presentation.